nikita0527/techfolios.github.io/userguide.md

 I am now starting to take a Software Engineering class...
 ```

-### 7.3 Locating image files

-In the Molly Maluhia portfolio, a top-level images/ directory holds all the image files.
+**Location of image files.**  In the Molly Maluhia portfolio, a top-level images/ directory holds all the image files.
 Every project and essay can thus refer to an image through a relative link (i.e. `src="../images/the-image.png"`).
 This is not mandatory; you can put images whereever you want, but I find an images/ directory to be helpful for organization.

 ### 7.4 Format video